Last updated on March 9th, 2022

 The final day of this 7 days in Sardinia itinerary takes advantage of the highlights in and around the Sinis Peninsula as part of a road trip back to Alghero in preparation for tomorrow’s departure.

-Pro tip: instead of driving back to Alghero via the Sinis Peninsula, you can head north from Orosei and swing west to Alghero via the glitzy Costa Smeralda.
-The northeast section of the island is blessed with a number of seriously stunning beaches (Cala Brandinchi, La Cinta Beach) but also with people trying their best to look stunning.
+Instead of driving back to Alghero via the Sinis Peninsula, you can head north from Orosei and swing west to Alghero via the glitzy Costa Smeralda.
+The northeast section of the island is blessed with several seriously stunning beaches (Cala Brandinchi, La Cinta Beach) but also with people trying their best to look stunning.
 If there’s time, you can also explore Capo Testa before heading to Alghero (total driving time without stops is approx 5 hours).

 If you’re feeling like having lunch now, head to Agriturismo Su Pranu – a working farm with a highly-acclaimed restaurant (check opening hours).

 We’ll start heading north to Alghero but make a few stops in charming hilltop villages, the first of which is Milis (approx 40 minutes from Is Arutas Beach).
 Milis is quite a well-kept village and is famous for its orange groves.
 Park the car in the center of the village and check out the main piazza and old churches before moving on.